lini234/lini234/README.md

 - 👋 Hi, I’m @lini234
 - 👀 I’m interested in Blockchain and Data Science
 - 🌱 I’m currently learning web development with Python
-- 💞️ I’m looking to collaborate on blockchain projrcts
+- 💞️ I’m looking to collaborate on projrcts
 - 📫 How to reach me -- oluwaini06@yahoo.com

 <!---